realA10001986/Dash-Gauges/README.md

 ##### &#9654; Play door sounds

-The Switch Board has a connector for door switches; these switches change state whenever a door is opened or closed.
+The Control Board has a connector for two door switches; these switches change state whenever a door is opened or closed.
 The firmware can play a sound for each such event.
 To enable door sounds, check this.

 ##### &#9654; Switch closes when door is closed